 7. Physical therapists hold advanced degrees.
 I am shocked at the number of patients who are surprised when they find out that I hold a Doctorate degree, or even went to graduate school, to become a physical therapist.
 Many years ago, you could practice physical therapy with a bachelor’s degree.
 However, our scope of practice and knowledge of medicine has grown tremendously in the last few decades that most graduate programs offer an entry-level 3-year Doctorate of Physical Therapy (DPT) degree.
 Physical therapists have to pass a medical board exam in order to obtain their license to treat patients.

 6. In many states, you can be evaluated and treated by a physical therapist without seeing your doctor first.
 These states have Direct Access.
 More states are leaning towards this practice since the profession of physical therapy is growing so rapidly with the requirement of an advanced degree.
-Currently, Illinois is not a Direct Access state, and a patient needs a prescription from a doctor to be treated by a physical therapist.
+Illinois became a Direct Access state in August of 2018 meaning a patient no longer needs a prescription from a doctor to be treated by a physical therapist.

 5. Physical therapists alone cannot diminish your symptoms.
 When treating patients, I often wish I had a magic wand to wave over an ailing body part.
 Unfortunately, we cannot perform magic.
 Physical therapy is successful when the patient and the therapist work together on creating a treatment plan in order to meet the patient’s goals.